ahmetbykclk/house_price_prediction/README.md

 ![App-AfterUse](https://github.com/ahmetbykclk/house_price_prediction/assets/64368104/2861b378-16c7-4b65-90d6-9dbb9d1756b2)

 I aimed to create a simple interface, but you can enhance it to make it more visually appealing and user-friendly.

+If you want to learn more about this project, you can visit my Medium story.
+Here is the link: https://medium.com/@ahmetyasin1258/house-price-prediction-with-machine-learning-81bfc471b936.